smttsp/NYUAD-MMD/README.md

 In this repository we are sharing the code to replicate the used dataset and results.

+Note: Some of the videos may not be opened with Matlab.
+I overcame this issue by installing K-Lite Codec Pack.

 ## LONG STABILIZED VIDEOS
 For "Camera Fingerprint Extraction via Spatial Domain Averaged Frames", along with mixed media dataset, we have collected long stabilized videos from 5 cameras adding up to 260 minutes.